Lombiq/NodeJs-Extensions/Readme.md

 ### Troubleshooting

-Should you encounter the following error:
+You may encounter the following error:

 ```
 ΓÇëERRORΓÇë ENOENT: no such file or directory, realpath [...]
 ```

-... then please try and override the `NodeJsExtensionsNpmPackageSourcePath` property with something shorter than the default value of `./node_modules/.nx`.
+In this case, please try moving your solution to a folder with a shorter path.
+Should this not be enough, try to override the `NodeJsExtensionsNpmPackageSourcePath` property with something shorter than the default value of `./node_modules/.nx`.
 You can try to use `.nx`, but you then need to add *.nx* to your *.gitignore* file.
-Should that still not work, please use the relative path to your solution root or something similar.
+If this still doesn't work, please set `NodeJsExtensionsNpmPackageSourcePath` to the relative path to your solution root or a similar location.

 The underlying problem is a too long path name, and the error appears even when the support for path lengths of over 260 characters has been enabled.